-Pyramid Peak via Lyons Creek Trail is a 12 mile moderately trafficked out and back trail located near Pollock Pines, CA that features a lake and is rated as difficult.
+Pyramid Peak via Lyons Creek Trail is a 12 mile moderately trafficked out and back trail located near Pollock Pines, California that features a lake and is rated as difficult.
 The trail is primarily used for hiking and camping and is accessible from June until October.

 Most people do this route as an overnighter, camping at either Lyons and Sylvia Lakes.
 Although it involves a long day, this trip can easily be done as a day hike for strong parties.
 The one-way distance is about 5.7 miles, with about 3,300' of elevation gain.
 Located at the southern end of the Crystal Range, at 9,983 feet Pyramid Peak is the alpha peak in Californias Desolation Wilderness Area.
 Named after its unmistakable shape, from a distance it looks like a huge granite pyramid.
 Pyramid Peak is a prominent Tahoe landmark, which can be seen from as far away as the Coastal Range, and on clear days it can be clearly seen from Sacramento, almost 100 miles away.